Beijing’s Humanoid 'Embodied Brain' Tops Industry Data Engine Leaderboard

 [Photo via VCG]

-WorldArena is the world's first unified benchmark platform to systematically evaluate the perceptual and functional capabilities of embodied world models, jointly launched by Tsinghua University, Peking University, Shanghai Jiao Tong University, Princeton University, and several other universities.
-Within WorldArena Challenge, the evaluation criteria of Track 2 (Data Engine) mainly focus on whether the synthetic data generated by a model can effectively improve the training results of downstream robot policies.
+WorldArena is the first unified and comprehensive benchmark platform jointly launched by Tsinghua University, Peking University, Shanghai Jiao Tong University, Princeton University, and others to evaluate the perception and functional applicability of embodied world models.
+In the WorldArena Challenge, the evaluation criteria of Track 2 (Data Engine) mainly focus on whether the synthetic data generated by the model can effectively improve the training performance for downstream robotic policies.

-On the technological front, the WoW model achieved three major breakthroughs.
-It possesses physics-engine-level generation capabilities, enabling it to learn robot interaction trajectories and accurately predict future scenarios.
-Through the pioneering SOPHIA self-reflective paradigm, it forms a "self-evolving" data loop, capable of generating millions of high-quality interaction data samples based on just a few real-world trajectories.
+On the technical front, the WoW model has achieved three major breakthroughs.
+It possesses physics-engine-level generation capabilities, enabling it to learn robot interaction trajectories and accurately simulate future scenarios.
+Through the pioneering SOPHIA self-reflective paradigm, it forms a "self-evolving" data loop that can generate millions of high-quality interaction data samples from just a few real-world trajectories.
 It also enables closed-loop reasoning "from pixels to actions", effectively giving algorithms the ability to interact with the physical world.
+In experiments where the data generated by WoW was used to drive robots to complete tasks such as grasping, placing, and long-horizon tasks, its performance was significantly superior to that of leading baseline models from China and abroad.

 (Source: ETown Times)